RustDili/dokuman/ceviriler/ch14-02-publishing-to-crates-io.md

 //! `my_crate` is a collection of utilities to make performing certain
 //! calculations more convenient.

-/// Adds one to the number given.
+/// Adds one to the numb   Doc-tests my_crate
+58
+​
+59
+running 1 test
+60
+test src/lib.rs - add_one (line 5) ... ok
+61
+​
+62
+test result: ok.
+1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered outer given.
 // --snip--
 ///
 /// # Examples